Showing 1 - 1 OF 1

 As part of the efforts to protect the health and welfare of the force, it is essential to support measures to reduce occupancy of various public spaces aboard Marine Corps Installations.
-In furtherance of this goal, the Depot Command Museum, and MCCS facilities, inclusive of the gym and PX aboard this installation are closed to all non-permanent personnel until such time as health conditions permit wider use by visiting service members and the public.
-We regret any inconvenience this may cause, and appreciate your support as we work to balance our critical military training mission with our obligations to ensure the safety of all who transit through this installation.
+In furtherance of this goal, the Depot Command Museum, is opened only to personnel who are authorized to access the military installation.
+We appreciate your support as we work to balance our critical military training mission with our obligations to ensure the safety of all who transit through this installation.

-Effective Friday, March 20 at midnight, MCRD Gate Hours of Operation will shift to:
+Effective immediately, MCRD Gate Hours of Operation will shift to:

 Gate 5 (Washington Street) 24/7

-Effective Saturday, 21 March 2020 until further notice, all Marine Corps Community Services departments will be closed.
-Counseling services at Marine And Family Programs will be available via mobile contact.
-All information on closures is posted on: www.mccsmcrd.com and on MCCS MCRD Facebook.
+Marine Corps Community Services departments has expanded patronage to all authorized personnel.
+Counseling services at Marine And Family Programs are available by appointment.
+All updated information on status of business operation is posted on: www.mccsmcrd.com and on MCCS MCRD Facebook.

 Defense Service Network (DSN) Dialing Instructions